samplchallenges/SAMPL6/host_guest_description.md

 If this proves problematic in any cases, 1H NMR titrations will be used instead to determine the Ka values for guest association.

 The main challenge for this series is to compute the 16 binding free energies (or association constants), and participants are also invited to compute the binding enthalpies.
-All measurements are being carried out in aqueous 10 mM sodium phosphate buffer at pH 11.7 ± 0.1, at 298 K.
+All measurements are being carried out in aqueous 10 mM sodium phosphate buffer at pH 11.7 ± 0.1, at 298 K. The buffer was obtained by dissolving Na3PO4 and Na2HPO4 in water.
 A review of some of the known challenges in predicting binding to OA/TEMOA is provided at http://github.com/mobleylab/benchmarksets and may be useful.

 ## Cucurbit[8]uril (CB8)